Joshm92/pingpongpicker/README.md

 <img src="./mockups/mockup_small.png" width="700">

+## Testing:
+I used the Google Dev Tools to test my site on various screen sizes.
+I've also tested the site across Firefox and Safari.

 ## Further aims:
 **Delete/Edit player:** I would like to create an option to edit or delete a player once inputted by the user.